 An old-time favorite luncheon and dinner dessert, baked apples are also one of the finest fruits for breakfast.
 They provide just about everything you want in your morning fruit.
-Rich, delicious flavor... pleasing texture...zest and tang... vitamins and minerals.
-And they're so simple to prepare.
+Rich, delicious flavor . . . pleasing texture . . . zest and tang . . . vitamins and minerals.
+And, they're so simple to prepare.
 You bake them the night before when you're getting dinner, place in the refrigerator, and they are ready to serve the next morning.

-But one note of warning.
-Not all apples are good bakers; what you want is a variety whose shape and texture will stand up under the baking process.
+Some apples, however, are better bakers than others; what you want is a variety whose shape and texture will stand up under the baking process.
 Perhaps the finest of all baking apples is the Rome Beauty as grown in the State of Washington.
-Yellow, striped with red, large and handsome, a Washington State Rome

-Beauty properly baked is something to boast about!
+Yellow, striped with red, large and handsome, a Washington State Rome Beauty properly baked is something to boast about!